sivanantha/Employee-Management/README.md

 # Employee-Management

-### This appication contains CRUD implementations and validations for employee management system.
+### This application contains CRUD implementations and validations for employee management system.

 ### An employee can have following details.